 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Are you in the market for a new pad?
-If you’re looking for your first place to call home, you might wonder whether you should opt to buy a home or rent an apartment.
+If you’re looking for your first place to call home, you might wonder whether you should opt for an apartment or house.

 Both buying and renting have positive and negative aspects.
 What are the pros and cons of an apartment or house?
 Consider the 12 factors below before making your choice.